exercism/julia/concepts/higher-order-functions/about.md

 Note that these are intended for collections that can be treated as one-dimensional, returning a scalar result.
 Use of a `dims` argument is not supported for `foldl` and `foldr`, only for `reduce`.

-use of reduce functions will become more nuanced with parallel computing, where out-of-sequence calculations are normal (though beyond the scope of this Concept).
+Use of reduce functions will become more nuanced with parallel computing, where out-of-sequence calculations are normal (though beyond the scope of this Concept).

 ## MapReduce